jlacasa/mixed-models-spring25/content/1-intro.md

 So far, we could have defined an all-fixed model.

 $$y_{ij} = \beta_{0j} + x_{ij} \beta_1 + \varepsilon_{ij}, \\ \beta_{0j} = \beta_0 + b_j \\ \varepsilon_{ij} \sim N(0, \sigma^2),$$

+where $$b_j$$ is the effect of the $$j$$th tree.

+**Some limitations of this approach**:

+-
+-

+We could also assume that the effects of the $$j$$th tree (i.e., $$\mathbf{b}$$) arise from a random distribution.
+The most common assumption (and the default in mot statistical software) is

+$$b_j \sim N(0, \sigma^2_b).$$

+## What are mixed models anyways?

+Mixed models combine fixed effects and random effects.

+### Random effects

+- By definition, random effects are parameters that.
+- Typically, a random effect $$u \sim N(0, \sigma^2_u)$$.
+- In the context of designed experiments, random effects are assumed to be independent to each other and independent to the residual.
+- Method of estimation
+  - REML is the default in most mixed effects models because, for small data (aka most experimental data), maximum likelihood (ML) provides variance estimates that are downward biased.
+  - *Why is the unbiased estimation of variance components so important?*
+    - Relationship between variance estimates, standard error, confidence intervals, t-tests, type I error.

+Generally speaking,

 That yields us